henbestaj/senior-capstone/README.md

 </details>

 ### About
-> Our plan is to create a website for Project Terrapin that regularly updates with the statistics on the growth of the hatchlings cared for both at MATES and other affiliated schools.
-We will use the measurement data for the growing terrapins and, using Python and JavaScript, create different graphs to display the data.
-This website will be public and linked to the main [Project Terrapin website](https://www.projectterrapin.org/).
-The site will update automatically when new data is added from recent measurements.
-> Our project will help to raise awareness of the dangers that face the Northern Diamondback Terrapin species.
+> We have created a website where members of Project Terrapin can record the measurements of the hatchlings in their care.
+Project Terrapin is an organization that cares for and measures the growth of northern diamondback terrapin hatchlings at MATES and other affiliated schools.
+Using Python, the data collected from the turtle measurements will be displayed on different graphs and tables throughout the website.
+This website will be public and Project Terrapin members will be able to log in to record these measurements.
+The graphs and tables on the site will update automatically when new data is collected.
+Our project aims to raise awareness of the dangers that face the Northern Diamondback Terrapin species.
 They are a keystone species in the Barnegat Bay, meaning they are essential to the survival of the ecosystem.
-Our website will hopefully inspire others to get involved in the protection of terrapins, and potentially let them track the growth of hatchlings they may have found, giving them a more personal connection to the turtle(s) they helped to save.
+We hope our website will inspire others to get involved in the protection of terrapins, and let them track the growth of hatchlings they may have found, giving them a more personal connection to the turtle(s) they helped to save.

 ### Built With
 >  - [![Python](https://img.shields.io/badge/python-4381B2?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org/)